 It's a sad fact of life, but finances often ebb and flow.
 Resolve to set aside some (or set aside more) cash to cover you when business is slow or clients take their time to pay you.
 Tip: "You have to have a war chest stocked with at least 4-6 months of operating capital," Drake counsels.
 "And more is better."

 Seems obvious, but a lot of freelancers and contractors are confused about when and how much they have to pay in taxes.
 Yet another reason to meet early with a tax professional!
 While you're salting away that cash, earmark some for income tax payments.
 "The feds and probably the state want their fair share," Drake laughs.
 "And those guys get testy when you don't ante up.
 Tip: Stay ahead of it with estimated tax payments.
 If you don't know how much to estimate, your CPA or EA can help you with this.
 It's the best way to avoid a nasty surprise come April 15th."

 Lisa Drake used to be a CPA with the heart of a teacher.
 She has over 25 years of accounting experience most of it specializing in small business.
-Always interested in education, she began teaching accounting part-time in 2007, and became a full-time instructor at Foothill College three years later.
-Now she is a teacher with the heart of a CPA (and yes, CPAs do have hearts).
+Always interested in education, she began teaching accounting part-time and later became a full-time instructor at Foothill College.
+Now she's a teacher with the heart of a CPA (and yes, CPAs do have hearts).